bo-stevenson/note-taker/README.md

 ## Installation

- To use locally: git clone the repository
+To install locally: git clone the repository and run "npm install" in the directory.

 ## Usage

-Locally: enter "npm run start" in the CLI in the directory with the code to start listening on the specified port, then go to localhost in the browser to view application
+For local use: enter "npm run start" in the CLI in the directory with the code to start listening on the specified port, then go to localhost:"insert port here" in the browser to view application.
+For online use: go to https://rocky-headland-00377.herokuapp.com/notes to view deployed project.

+Enter Notes in the Header and body and click the save icon located at the top right of the page to save notes.
+Click previous notes located on the left-most side to view them again.
 ## Contribution

 none